wikiti/beautiful-jekyll/_posts/2017-01-15-utils-writting-a-book-in-markdown.md

 For more information, check [this](#usage) chapter.
 ```

-Anchor names should be downcases, and spaces, colons, semicolons... should be replaced with hyphens.
-Instead of `Chapter title: A new era`, you have: `chapter-title-a-new-era`.
+Anchor names should be downcased, and spaces, colons, semicolons... should be replaced with hyphens.
+Instead of `Chapter title: A new era`, you have: `#chapter-title-a-new-era`.

 ### Links between sections